greenwoodad/nmrsync/README.md

                                          'dup' to skip case-insensitive duplicates, 'both'
                                          to skip both and 'none' to skip none.

--m, --manual (default n)                 Set to  to operate in manual mode (enter password
+-m, --manual (default n)                 Set to y to operate in manual mode (enter password
                                          instead of using SSH keys--not recommended).

 -e, --excludelist (default y)            Set to n to not utilize instrument-specific exclude